Education

 Connecticut’s new schooling plan receives mixed evaluate

-Connecticut’s plan to increase student achievement and sell fairness in its public faculties in a post-No Child Left Behind generation has gotten a blended assessment.
+Connecticut’s plan to increase student achievement and ensure fairness in its public schools in a post-No Child Left Behind generation has received a mixed assessment.

 Atticus Blog